 ANSYS finite element analysis software is employed for the main components of the RSV.
 Working and test conditions are analyzed and utilization factors (safety factors) to code allowable are verified.

-Standard approach is to utilize the ASME VIII Division 1 design criteria and always employ the casting quality factor unless the design is unique, limited in quantity and customized for specific applications.
+A standard approach is to utilize the ASME VIII Division 1 design criteria and always employ the casting quality factor unless the design is unique, limited in quantity, and customized for specific applications.

 Additionally, we are faced with the task of ensuring each design supports ergonomic operation, safety, simplified integration, and environmental protection from leakages, such as H²S fluids or gas.